 If you have been visiting this space regularly, you may have noticed that Marilyn responded to the question when is was posted over a week ago.
 If you read SERENDIPITY, her choices would not have been a surprise to you.
 If you missed it, you can run right over there now and read her response.
 You will find it here.
 Don’t forget to come back!

 What would you pick?
 Would your home town be included?
 Would your current residence be a choice?
 Remember, in this scenario you can have any two cities.
 Shall it be a northern city for summer and a warmer climate for winter?
 I guess you can reverse that if you are in the Southern Hemisphere.
 If you are close enough to the Equator, you have no need to move away from the cold.

 Maybe you need somewhere exotic as one of your stops.
 Fiji comes to my mind.
 There must be somewhere in the South Pacific that is warm and inviting.
-If you think we must be restricted to cities, then I will say that Nadi, Fiji has over 42,000 people so we will count it as a city rather than a village.
+If you think we must be restricted to cities, then I will say that Nadi, Fiji has about 50,000 people so we will count it as a city rather than a village.
 If your home is in Nadi, I guess you can still spend plenty of time on a beach on the other side of the island.